Raise a concern as a manager or an employer

 Issues that are likely to raise a concern about a social worker’s fitness to practise may also relate to their conduct outside of their working environment.
 For example, where issues could affect the protection of the public or undermine public confidence in the profession.
 This may include if a social worker has been cautioned or convicted of an offence.

-You may find it helpful to read our guide to fitness to practise.
+You may want to read our fitness to practise guidance for employers.